End Plate

 [5] A LPSE length of 3 with the five mandatory codes and one optional code would provide 175,616 facets, a length of 4 would provide 9,834,496

-[5] Examples with specific dates are notoriously hard to put into examples as by the time you read this book, the example dates will be well out of range.
-There is an example data set (simple-date) which is included within the release package which has random dates spanning 2014 to 2032 which can be used to test out the features, however you will need to index the data set with separate commands.
+[8] Examples with specific dates are notoriously hard to put into examples as by the time you read this book, the example dates will be well out of range.
+However, there is an example data set (simple-date) which is included within the release package which has random dates spanning +/- 10 years from the writing of this book which can be used to test out the features, however you will need to index the data set with separate commands.
+There is a utility included in the distribution that will generate sample data from +/- 10 years which can then be re-indexed.

 [9] This is probably not the fairest of comparisons, as a lot of the underlying Solr query implementation could be hidden behind the scenes anyhow.
 However, what Panl can do is automatically have CaFUPs for multiple FieldSets, facets, and queries which will automatically build the query, the returned facets, the fields, and more.